rromanichib/romani-keyboard-iru/README.md

   <img src="images/language_bar.png" align="right" />
 </p>

 2. The new keyboard layout should now appear in the list of languages in the language bar (in the taskbar) as "OL Rromani" (in Windows 7) or "ROM Rromani" (in Windows 8 or newer).
-If you don't see the Language bar, right-click the taskbar, point to **Toolbars,** and then click **Language bar.**
+If you don't see the Language bar, right-click the taskbar, select **Toolbars,** and then click **Language bar.**

 *NOTE: It is possible that the Romani keyboard will not appear in the list of languages in the Windows Control Panel